GameClay/Uttu/README.markdown

     rake -s start
 This will restart the Workflow Post Receieve Hook

+## Workflow Tasks
+The Workflow server looks for information in git commit messages.

+### Bug Fix Branches
+When the post-receive hook sees a message in the format: `Merged branch 'initials/bug-#'` It should mark the corresponding bug as 'fixed'.

+## Credits
 This code is based off the template rack server at: [raggi/github_post_receive_server](http://github.com/raggi/github_post_receive_server/)